 In general, apartment buildings in the city centre date back one or two centuries; while many may have been renovated to fit modern standards, bedrooms, kitchens, and bathrooms are often very small yet equipped with all necessary facilities.
 You may find that these facilities differ from what you are used to from home or other places you have lived.

-You might want to consider extending your seach to surburban areas outside the Copenhagen city center and Frederiksberg.
+You might want to consider expanding your seach to surburban areas outside the Copenhagen city center and Frederiksberg.
 These areas are often more affordable, with excellent public transportation to the city centre, Frederiksberg and CBS, as well as excellent bike lanes.
 The public transportation network and bike lanes makes it easy to get around Copenhagen quickly and easily.
 Surburban areas outside the city centre are typically areas with lots of history and amenities, they transmit a neighbourhood feeling as the one that can be experienced in the city.

 Please note that if you bring your pets, it may be even more difficult to find a place to rent.